-The orb object for the program is declared and initialised in the same manner as was shown under Section 2.2, The Basics and the BasicLog, on page 20.
+The orb object for the program is declared and initialised in the same manner as was shown under "The Basics and the BasicLog".

-2.3.1.3 NotifyLog Creation and Configuration
+NotifyLog Creation and Configuration

 A NotifyLog is created by obtaining a reference to a NotifyLogFactory, then using the factory to create a NotifyLog object with the requisite configuration information.
-The NotifyLogFactory's create with id() method requires:
+The NotifyLogFactory's create_with_id() method requires:

-• the record store's maximum size, in bytes

-- whether to wrap (overwrite the oldest records) or reject new records when the record store is full (halt.value) - the levels when alarms are generated as the record store becomes full, expressed as a percentage of the record store's maximum size - the initial Quality of Service (QoS) property settings - the initial Admin property settings
+- · The record store's maximum size, in bytes - Whether to wrap (overwrite the oldest records) or reject new records when the record store is full (halt.value) - The levels when alarms are generated as the record store becomes full, expressed as a percentage of the record store's maximum size - The initial Quality of Service (QoS) property settings - · The initial Admin property settings